Ukraine says 'confrontational' Russia talks moving forward as West plans more sanctions

 EXPLAINER-How could Russia's Putin be prosecuted for war crimes in Ukraine?

-(Reporting by Reuters bureaus Writing by Costas Pitas Editing by Rosalba O'Brien)
+(Reporting by Reuters bureaus; Writing by Costas Pitas and Michael Perry; Editing by Rosalba O'Brien and Stephen Coates)

 ((stephen.coates@thomsonreuters.com;))